Vkeat660/digitalocean-dcos-cassandra/README.md

 ## Troubleshooting Intermission 2 ##

-If you see the following after runing dcos cassandra connection:
+If you see the following after running dcos cassandra connection:

 ```
 {